jumpinjackie/forge-e33-mod/design/MULTICOLOR.md

 1-2 | Offensive Stance — Maelle gains Vigilance and +2/+0 until your next turn 3-4 | Defensive Stance — Maelle gains Hexproof, First Strike and +0/+2 until your next turn.
 5-6 | Virtuose Stance — Maelle gains Double Strike and +1/-1 until your next turn.
-At the beginning of your end step, if you both own and control Maelle, Child of Lumiere and a creature named Alicia Dessendre, Silenced by Fire, exile them, then meld them into Maelle, The Reawakened Paintress.
+At the beginning of your end step, if you both own and control Maelle, Child of Lumière and a creature named Alicia Dessendre, Silenced by Fire, exile them, then meld them into Maelle, The Reawakened Paintress.

 3/3
 ```